FIRST PUBLISHED ON JANUARY 28, 2015. UPDATED ON MAY 13, 2022.

 This post will walk you through getting your site up with Google Analytics and properly configured.
 Let’s get started!

-Before beginning, please be sure to review the best practices policy for the use of analytics on campus.
+Before beginning, please review the best practices policy (scroll down to #10 Google Analytics) for using analytics on campus.
 Ensure that you have the following before beginning to configure your blog site:

 • Site administrator credentials for a University Blog Service blog

 • An email address not hosted on UTMail

 - Enter the email address associated with a Google account and the WordPress site.

 - NOTE: We strongly recommend creating a new Google Account for a group and sharing the credentials in Stache with fellow site administrators.

 - In Admin, in the Account column, click Create Account.

 - Provide an account name.
 Configure the data-sharing settings to control which data you share with Google.

 - Click Next to add the first property to the account.